ezeoke/codewars/code.md

 }

 Ques 10. <..////////..> solved for Ebere
-A function that checks if a number is a palindrome and returns it else it looks for the next palindrome
+A function that checks if a number is a palindrome and returns it else it returns the next palindrome
 solution: function palinDrome(n) {
 let arr = [];
 let a = String(n);